 But I Only Eat Fish …

-Lent 2011 is upon us, and those of us who observe the tradition have spent the week preparing and have chosen what we will deny ourselves for the next 40 days.
-Because today is Friday, some believers also abstain from the consumption of meat from mammals and fowl.
+During Lenten season, those of us who observe the tradition spend the week preparing achoose what we will deny ourselves for the next 40 days.
+On Friday, some believers also abstain from the consumption of meat from mammals and fowl.
 However, many of these individuals continue to eat fish, despite the fact that these animals feel pain, that farming them adversely affects the environment, and that ingesting them is actually harmful to humans.
 For a long time, I myself didn’t understand the terrible repercussions of consuming fish and was a self-proclaimed “pescetarian” for two years before I learned the truth and went vegan.

 Indeed, research has shown that fish do feel pain.
 According to Dr. Donald Bloom, animal welfare advisor to the British government, “Anatomically, physiologically, and biologically, the pain system in fish is virtually the same as in birds and mammals.”
 Fish have fully developed brains and nervous systems and very sensitive mouths.
 Fish use their tongues and mouths as humans might use their hands—to catch or gather food, build nests, and even hide their offspring from danger.
 Fish can also suffer from fear and anticipation of physical pain.
 An Australian study found that when fish are chased, confined, or otherwise threatened, they react as humans do to stress: with increased heart and breathing rates and a burst of adrenalin.
 Like any other animal, fish feel pain and have a will to survive.